Council Hall

 Councils of Death

-The sky is full of Bizra, as they leave the people to return to their own land.
+The sky is full of Bizra, as they abandon the Jiku to return to their own land.

 To anyone who asks why, they respond with an image of war.

-B’tzel turns from a gentle, joyful man into one bitter, and obsessed.
+B’tzel turns from a gentle, joyful man into a bitter and obsessed one.

-The guilds meet in every land outside of Tshuan, and B’tzel speaks.
+The guilds meet in every land outside of Tshuan, and B’tzel speaks at each gathering.

-“Do you see what the king and the councils will do to us for our love of the energy web?” he asks.
+“Do you see what the king and the councils do to us,” he asks, “and only because we love the energy web?”

 “Will you do nothing?”